15 Curious Facts About Sherlock Holmes

 The Great Detective: The Amazing Rise and Immortal Life of Sherlock Holmes is a sprightly, riveting exploration of Sherlock Holmes—and the character’s thriving, eccentric subculture.
-Zach Dundas, the book’s author, reveals that the frenzy surrounding Sherlock isn’t strictly a Benedict Cumberbatch phenomenon.
-The master of Baker Street has always inspired fanatical devotion and feverish anticipation.
+Zach Dundas, the book’s author, reveals that the frenzy surrounding Sherlock isn’t strictly a Benedict Cumberbatch-related phenomenon.
+The master of Baker Street, who was born on January 6, 1854, has always inspired fanatical devotion and feverish anticipation.
 Here are 15 details about literature's greatest detective, as revealed in The Great Detective.

-1. There is the Sherlock Holmes equivalent of Trekkies.
+1. There is a Sherlock Holmes equivalent of Trekkies.

 There are as many as 300 societies dedicated to Sherlock Holmes.
 Devotees of the detective call themselves Sherlockians or Holmesians.
 There is some division in their ranks as to how the terms should be applied, though generally speaking, American fans are Sherlockians and British fans are Holmesians.